-According to the Insurance Research Council (IRC), 15 percent of California drivers were uninsured in 2009.
+According to a 2011 report by the Insurance Research Council, 15 percent of California drivers were uninsured in 2009.
 Though it's not required coverage, uninsured motorist bodily injury coverage can come in handy after an accident with an uninsured driver, or in the event of a hit-and-run accident.

 Documents verifying proof of insurance

 You can use your insurance ID card or your electronic insurance ID card to prove that you carry the mandatory minimums.